travelgateX/documentation-site/content/hotelx/plugins/add_parameterX.md

 The add parameterX plugin **adds parameters in the configuration of the existing accesses**.
 By doing this, communication with suppliers will be improved.
 The plugin only allows one parameter with the following key/value:

 	Key: JSONConfiguration
-	Value: JSON structure, this structure allows to add parameters by access, by supplier or for all of them
+	Value: JSON structure, this structure allows adding parameters by access or by provider, or even for all accesses.

 ### Execution example